Northern California man shoots, kills 3 kids and himself

 SAN FRANCISCO — A father of four young children who was arrested in March and May on domestic violence complaints and barred from owning a firearm went on a shooting spree outside his home this weekend, killing three of his children and then himself, authorities said.

-The children's mother called 911 shortly after midnight on Sunday saying the man, Ricardo Garcia Lopez, was firing a gun, police in the Northern California city of Clearlake said Monday.
+The children's mother called 911 shortly after midnight on Sunday saying the man, Ricardo Garcia Lopez, was firing a gun, police in Clearlake said Monday.

-Responding officers found Lopez, a 39-year-old laborer, dead in his driveway with a firearm and apparent self-inflicted gunshot wound, said police in Clearlake, which is about 110 miles north of San Francisco.
+Responding officers found Lopez, a 39-year-old laborer, dead in his driveway with a firearm and apparent self-inflicted gunshot wound, said police in Clearlake.

 The couple's children were found inside an SUV parked outside the home, Clearlake Police Sgt.
 Tim Hobbs said in a statement.
 Three of the children, ages 9 months, 2 and 4, were dead from apparent gunshot wounds.